MINDFULNESS &SERENITY: THE PATH TO WEIGHT LOSS

 Live the “Dialectic”

 Marsha Linehan developed a therapeutic paradigm known as “Dialectical Behaviour Therapy” (DBT).
 DBT tends to be a helpful addition to CBT.
 CBT is rational, and seeks to help us to analyze our negative thinking, then replace the negative thoughts with positive ones so we can feel better.
 Sometimes, however, if we struggle with overwhelming emotions, our emotions destroy our intellect, and we just can’t “think” our way to happiness.
+If you feel that you need to talk to a therapist and think that DBT could be the best route to go down, you can find a DBT skilled therapist in Austin Texas all the way to San Francisco, make sure you research and look for the best one for you.

 Enter DBT.
 DBT stresses the need to accept ourselves – including our thoughts and actions – without judement (i.e. with detachment), while simultaneously working to improve our situation.
 One tenet of DBT is what’s known as “Thought Distraction.”
 If cognitive therapies don’t seem to be helping to eradicate my negative thinking, then I need to distract myself from the thoughts.
 How do I do this?